 Classic Eggs Benedict

-- 8-10 pieces Bacon, cooked to your preference
+- 8-10 pieces Bacon cooked

 - 8 slices Cheddar Cheese

-- 8 Eggs, poached
+- 8 Eggs poached

 - 1 Hollandaise Sauce Recipe